Turn of the Tide (film): Production

-The film was based on a 1922 novel Three Fevers.

 J. Arthur Rank was a flour baron who had invested in some religious films.
 He read an article in the Evening News challenging criticism of the film industry by editor R.G.
-Burnett complainging about the moral standing of movies, and challenging them to produce a family appropriate movie, even suggesting a book: Leo Walmsley’s Three Fevers.
+Burnett complaining about the moral standing of movies, and challenging them to produce a family appropriate movie, even suggesting a book: Leo Walmsley’s Three Fevers.
 Rank decided to do this.

 He formed an assocaion with Annie Henrietta Yule, widow of an Anglo-Indian jute baron, who was, like Rank, a wealthy Methodist.
-They formed British National Films Company in 1934 and Turn of the Tide would be the first commercial movie from the company.
-John Corfeld, who introduced Yule to Rank, produced the movie.
+They formed British National Films Company in 1934 and Turn of the Tide would be the first commercial film from the company.
+John Corfeld, who introduced Yule to Rank, produced the film.

-The film was shot near Whitby, Yorkshire with interiors shot at British & Dominions studio, Elstree.
+The film was shot near Whitby, Yorkshire with interiors shot at British & Dominions' studio, Elstree.
+The film contains many Whitby registered boats (WY) and much documentary-style footage of making and repairing lobster creels.

 David Lean worked on the film uncredited as an editor.
-So too did Ian Dalyrymple.
+Ian Dalyrymple also worked uncredited.